City of Dellwood, Missouri

 In April of 1955 the newly formed Fourth Class City of Dellwood held its first election.
 They now were in the Mayoral form of Government with Ward Aldermen.
 In the April 1955 election, E. D. Jordan was elected Mayor with 270 votes.
 The City was divided into Four Wards but only two were elected the first year and the others were to be elected the following year.

-- Sgt.
-Woods has twenty three (23) years of police experience and has been with the NCPC for five (5) years.
+- Lt.
+Thompson has twenty-eight (28) years of police experience and has been with the NCPC for one (1) year.